 Periodically, content-recall questions are asked.
-These questions correspond with the questions in your Answer Booklet.
+These questions correspond with the questions in your Test.
 Merely write the correct letter on the blank line that precedes each question.
 Keep in mind there is nothing tricky or hard about these questions, they are merely intended to verify your playing of this CD.

-Each of the questions is included on this CD, as well as in the Answer Booklet.
+Each of the questions is included on this CD, as well as in the Test.
 The questions are sequential and deal with the section of content that preceded it.
-For this reason, to facilitate answering of each question, you might read the question from the Answer Booklet prior to listening to that CD track.
+For this reason, to facilitate answering of each question, you might read the question from the Test prior to listening to that CD track.
 By knowing what the question is ahead of time, you will then know the content to listen for that contains the answer.
 So just a hint, after you answer a question, read on to the next question in order to give you a "heads up" to listen for the content that contains the answer.

 the purpose brevity, most generally, I will use the term "therapists"

 or "mental health professional."
 However, don't let these terms deter

 you from applying the concepts to your situations.
 When you hear the word "therapists,"

 if your job title is social worker, psychologist, marriage and family therapist,

 mental health counselor, professional counselor, resident director, program assistant,